How to Make Every Kind of Pickled Vegetable

 Making pickled carrots is a snap since you don’t need any fancy gear.
-This quick pickled carrot recipe doesn’t require any pressure or water-bath canning, and can be made fast and enjoyed after chilling in the fridge overnight.
+These quick pickled carrots doesn’t require any pressure or water-bath canning, and can be made fast and enjoyed after chilling in the fridge overnight.

-Cucumbers are the go-to veggie when it comes to making pickles.
-Whether you prefer dill pickles, sweet pickles or bread and butter pickles, learning how to make them yourself is satisfying and delicious.
+Cucumbers are the go-to veggie when it comes to homemade pickles.
+Whether you prefer a dill pickle recipe, sweet pickles or bread and butter pickles, learning how to make them yourself is satisfying and delicious.
 Switch up the spices, pump up the heat and experiment with flavors to create a pickle recipe you’ll hand down to the next generation.

 Although green tomatoes aren’t as common as red tomatoes, they make just as great of a pickle.
-Our pickled green tomato recipe just calls for vinegar, canning salt, sugar, garlic and dried hot red chiles.
+Our pickled green tomatoes just call for vinegar, canning salt, sugar, garlic and dried hot red chiles.